Stories

 I had a good relationship with the Finish Battalion (FINBAT).
 I had been there many times to visit them, eat with them, fire their weapons, and attend their briefings.

-Their lads were on a guard post when I bluffed my way through a large riot on the M2.
+Their lads were on a guard post when I bluffed through a large riot on the M2.
 The story passed around FINBAT and got back to KFOR HQ.
 They invited me to the next Finn NSE party.

 I could tell it was going to be a wild night by the two tables full of alcohol, mostly vodka.